sparkflows/sparkflows-docs/docs/user-guide/generative-ai/gen-ai-gaichatbot.rst

 Chatbot
 =======

 This document explains how to use the **RAG-based chatbot**, including managing chat sessions, uploading files, and asking questions.
-It covers key features and workflows for effective, accurate interactions.

 Overview of RAG-Based Chatbot
 ++++++++++++++++++